 - Arsen: build an experience

-The following to-do list is based on the tips mentioned during the webinar to help optimise for SEO and build a better experience for the users of your food blog!
+The following to-do list is based on the recipe seo tips mentioned during the webinar to help optimise SEO for (food) bloggers and build a better experience for the users of your food blog!

 - Check the speed and reliability of my webhost